bstaple1/MTGA_Draft_17Lands/README.md

         - The application will add a color bonus of 0.1 for each taken card that has a GIHWR between 59.9% and 52%.
         - For colorless cards, the application will divide the highest color bonus by 2.

 - Deck Suggester: For each viable color combination, the deck suggester will construct multiple decks (Aggro, Mid, and Control decks), using some generic deck building requirements, from a card pool of the highest win rate cards.
 The suggester will rate each deck and choose the highest rated deck for each viable color combination.
-The deck suggester will NOT identify card synergies and build a deck that's intentionally synergistic.
+The deck suggester will NOT identify card synergies and build an intentionally synergistic deck.
     - Deck Building Requirements:
         - Aggro Deck:
             - The deck must have a minimum of 13 creatures and should have no less than 17 creatures.
-            - The deck should have at least 2 1-drops, 5 2-drops, 3 3-drops.
+            - The deck should have at least 2 1-drops, 5 2-drops, and 3 3-drops.
             - The average CMC of all of the creatures must be 2.40 or less.
             - The deck has 16 lands.
         - Mid Deck: